 Staying in sync with the upstream repository

-You may wish to keep changes made in AlexsLemonade/OpenScPCA-analysis
+You may wish to keep changes made in AlexsLemonade/OpenScPCA-analysis in sync with the main branch of your fork.

 This ensures that your fork has the most recent changes and updates found in the main code base.